 - z-test for proportions – the result from this would be the square-root of the Wald test

 Also we learned to use t-test.
 If we use t-test with unequal variances assumption to compare the probabilities of SGA on each group defined by smoking status we obtain a mean difference of probabilities that corresponds to slope of linear regression; standard error of that difference corresponds standard error with robust estimation of slope; also the t-test value is the same as the t-test for the slope.

+Score: 8. -2 for no explicit comparison for the first two methods;

 6a).
 Methods: a linear regression with robust standard errors is used to compute the association between with the probabilities for small for gestational age (SGA) and maternal age at enrollment.
 95% confidence intervals and p-values from Fisher-test are reported.
 The significance level is set to 5%.